Privacy notice

 If you have any questions or concerns, please get in touch us using any of the methods on our contact us page.

 Our chatbot is an automated tool designed to provide answers and direct you to relevant information.
 It can be accessed by clicking the purple 'Let's Chat' button located at the bottom right-hand side of our website.
+We use the chatbot under our legitimate interests to provide efficient customer support.
+It doesn’t make legally significant decisions without a human advisor.

 During working hours, if the chatbot can’t resolve your query, it will connect you to a live advisor for further assistance.
 Outside of these hours, it will collect your details and ensure a representative contacts you later.
 We assure you that any information you provide will be managed in accordance with our retention schedule.